 - Heat a 12-inch skillet with 1 1/2 tablespoons of canola oil over medium-high heat.
 Transfer the pancake to the pan and cook it for 3 to 4 minutes, until the pancakes are golden brown, flipping about halfway through.
 Transfer the pancakes to a wire cooling rack.
 If you don’t have a rack, transfer the cooked pancakes to a plate.

 - While one pancake is cooking, roll out the next one.
 Add more oil to the pan and cook the remaining pancakes.
 These scallion pancakes are best consumed while they’re still warm.
 You can tear them apart or cut them into small wedges.
-Serve on their own or with your favorite dipping sauce.
+Serve on their own or my soy and vinegar dumpling sauce, sweet chili sauce, or chili oil.

-- I often make this dough with my standing mixer.
+- I often make this dough with my stand mixer.
 I usually use my dough hook attachment for mixing and let the mixer run on low for about 6 to 7 minutes.